 Without answers or closure, I was heartbroken, confused and devastated.
-I cried until I had no tears left.
+I cried until I was out of tears.
 Despite an Ivy League education, I was failing at the thing that mattered most to me — a loving and happy relationship.

 I got busy — figuring out my part, undoing old habits that no longer served me and studying attraction and communication from relationship experts.
 I also dated prolifically, putting these principles into action to figure out what works and what doesn't.

 Now, I teach women and men how to: